trentbrew/pkm/README.md

 # Personal Knowledge Management (PKM)

-A powerful, scalable system for managing your knowledge, projects, and ideas.
+A plain text system for managing your knowledge, projects, and ideas.
 This system helps you transform scattered thoughts into structured, actionable insights while maintaining flexibility and ease of use.

 ## Features
 - **Atomic Note System**: Capture and interlink ideas with ease